 If you are interested in writing letters of encouragement, we ask that they be positive in nature because the purpose of these letters is to empower, inspire, motivate, and encourage someone else who may be facing difficult times.
 There is no limit to how many letters a person can send in and you do not have to be an abuse survivor to help out or take part in the Little Words of Kindness Campaign.

-For more information on donating art supplies, writing supplies, and/or letters to the campaign and learning how you can become a part of the Little Words of Kindness Campaign please do not hesitate to contact us on our Facebook page at www.facebook.com/LWOKCampaign or send us an email at [email protected]
+For more information on donating art supplies, writing supplies, and/or letters to the campaign and learning how you can become a part of the Little Words of Kindness Campaign please do not hesitate to contact us on our Facebook page at www.facebook.com/LWOKCampaign or send an email to Jenna at [email protected]

 The most beautiful, heartfelt moments in life come from the little acts of kindness we do for others because it's in those moments that we not only touch someone else's life with the compassion we show but we also help make their life more beautiful by making a difference in it no matter how small it may be for it's those small, ordinary, simple things we take the time to do that sometimes lead to the big, positive changes made in a person's life that they remember the most.
 Copyright (c) Jenna Kandyce Linch